General Joseph Lagrange

 Joseph Lagrange began his military career in June of 1791 when he became a capitaine of grenadiers in the 2nd Battalion of Volunteers of Gers.
 Serving with the Army of the Eastern Pyrenees, he fought before Perpignan in 1793 and was promoted to chef de bataillon on the battlefield.
 The following year Lagrange fought at Boulou where he seized two redoubts and then in June the representatives of the people promoted him to chef de brigade.

 Lagrange briefly served with the Army of Italy in 1797 before retiring, but then in early 1798 he decided to return to the army.
-Designated for the Army of the Orient, he set sail from Toulon and then once in Egypt he served at Alexandria, Damanhour, and Rahmanieh.
+Designated for the Army of the Orient, he set sail from Toulon and once in Egypt he served at Alexandria, Damanhour, and Rahmanieh.
 Lagrange fought at Chebreiss that July and was promoted to général de brigade by General Bonaparte on the battlefield.
-Continuing to serve, the next month he fought at Salahieh and then joined Reynier's division and with them took part in the suppression of the revolt of Cairo.
+Continuing to serve, the next month he fought at Salahieh and then he joined Reynier's division and with them took part in the suppression of the revolt of Cairo.

 In 1808 Lagrange was sent to the Army of Spain and made commander of Vittoria.
-That November he took command of the 2nd Division of VI Corps and then fought at Tudela where his arm was badly wounded by a ball.
-Sent back to France to recover, Lagrange finally resumed a command in June of 1809 when he took command of the 3rd Division of the Reserve Corps under Junot.
-That November, he returned to the Army of Spain.
+That November he took command of the 2nd Division of VI Corps and then he fought at Tudela where his arm was badly wounded by a ball.
+Sent back to France to recover, Lagrange finally took up a new command in June of 1809 when he took command of the 3rd Division of the Reserve Corps under Junot in the Army of Germany.
+That November he returned to the Army of Spain.
+In 1810 Lagrange was named commander of the province of Salamanca and he received many awards, including becoming a Count of the Empire and a Knight of the Austrian Order of Leopold.
+After briefly serving with the Army of Portugal, Lagrange was named commander of the 1st Division of IV Corps of the Army of Spain, but in 1811 he again returned to France for his health.

-For the campaigns of 1813, Lagrange initially commanded a division of the corps commanded by General Lauriston.
+For the campaigns in Saxony of 1813, Lagrange initially commanded a division of the corps commanded by General Lauriston.
 That March he served in Hanover against Doernberg and occupied Lunebourg, and then in April his unit was detached to serve under Vandamme.
 Lagrange led his men into action at Halle that April, and then in May at Leipzig, Eichberg, Bautzen, and Neukirch.
-In July he took command of the 21st Infantry Division under Marshal Marmont, and he then led them into battle at Dresden in August and Leipzig in October.
+In July he took command of the 21st Infantry Division under Marshal Marmont and he led them into battle at Dresden in August and Leipzig in October.

 Bibliography